simondlevy/Hackflight-VREP/README.md

+# Note: We are no longer developing this project.
+## We've switched to a [simulator](https://github.com/simondlevy/HackflightSim) using UnrealEngine

 # Running Hackflight in the V-REP simulator

-# Note: We are no longer developing this project.
-## We've switched to the UnrealEngine

 <img src="hackflight.png">